 The seasonally averaged mean swell directions did not reveal anything unexpected; the dominant direction in the southern Baltic Proper was from southwest, following the geometry of the basin up north.
-Waves were strongly refracted towards the coast, especially in the southern Baltic Sea where the waves refract into the bay of Gdańsk.
+Waves were strongly refracted towards the coast, especially in the southern Baltic Sea where the waves refract into the Bay of Gdańsk.
 The swell direction was perpendicular to the coast at the exposed areas on the eastern coasts of the Baltic Proper.
-Although typical Typical swell periods in the Baltic Sea are short (see Sec.
-3.4), but they are still, on average, longer than the wind-sea, and refracted in the.
+Typical swell periods in the Baltic Sea are short (see Sec.
+3.4), but they are still, on average, longer than the wind-sea.
+The relatively shallow coastal areas therefore refract swell waves more strongly compared to wind-sea waves.
+In the Bothnian Sea the averaged swell directions were towards the coast, with the averaged direction not being clearly defined in the middle of the basin - a pattern already identified by Semedo et al. (2014).
+There was no major differences in the directionality of swell between winter and summer.